 There are three different NAT types:

 - Open - This is the best connection.
 If your NAT type is Open you can connect with any other NAT type.
 This means a better gaming experience.

 - Moderate - If you have Moderate NAT you can only connect to other consoles also using Moderate or Open.
 If you have Moderate NAT and your friend has strict you are going to experience problems.

 - Strict - If you have Strict NAT you can only connect to Open NAT consoles.
 Strict NAT is extremely restrictive and will result in frustration.

 To have the very best connection and best online gaming you need to have Open NAT.
 To do this you need to use port forwarding.

+Will this solve all connectivity issues with two Xboxes?
 The short answer is possibly.
-The longer answer is that this trick is confirmed to work for Activision games but why not try it with other games, it may just work.
-Good luck!
+This solution is confirmed to work for Activision games but why not try it with other games, it may just work.